palant/palant.info/content/articles/attack-surface-of-extension-pages/index.md

 So if you are an extension developer and you want to protect your extension against this kind of attacks, what can you do?

 First and foremost: let Content Security Policy protect you.
-Avoid adding `'unsafe-eval'` and `'unsafe-inline'` at any cost.
+Avoid adding `'unsafe-eval'` at any cost.
 Rather than allowing external script sources, bundle these scripts with your extension.
 If you absolutely cannot avoid loading external scripts, try to keep the list short.

 And then there is the usual advise to prevent XSS vulnerabilities: